Therapeutic Efficacy

 only when a treatment has been found efficacious in at least two studies by independent research teams do we consider its efficacy to have been established and label it an efficacious treatment.

-The requirement of independent replication by separate investigatory teams is identified as the cornerstone criterion for establishing therapeutic efficacy, protecting against investigator bias and setting-specific artifacts.
+The criterion of independent replication is identified as the essential safeguard against investigator bias and idiosyncratic findings in claims of therapeutic efficacy.

 Miller, William R., Motivational Interviewing: Helping People Change, Third Edition, 2013thesis